Henry IV Part II

 Rumour: Presenter of the play in the Induction, preceding Act I.

-King Henry IV: King of England, now ill and suffering from insomnia and guilty conscience for usurping the throne of Richard II.
+King Henry IV: King of England, now ill and suffering from insomnia and a guilty conscience for usurping the throne of Richard II.
 The son of the Duke of Lancaster (John of Gaunt), Henry was the first English king in the House of Lancaster, reigning from 1399 to 1413.

 Prince Humphrey of Gloucester: Another son of the king.